Philosophy

 Design Philosophy and Principles

-The first-principles view behind Downcity's structure, responsibilities, and product direction
+The first-principles view behind Downcity's repo-native runtime, session model, and plugin architecture

 Design Philosophy and Principles

-Many agent systems start by extracting business state into a new platform.
-That usually creates:
+Many agent systems start by extracting business state into a new control layer.

 - context loss